kwkou/815/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

   }
 }

-// Call import using the same storage blob to add new devices!
+// Call import using the same blob to add new devices!
 // This normally takes 1 minute per 100 devices the normal way JobProperties importJob = await registryManager.ImportDevicesAsync(containerSasUri, containerSasUri);